Lag in vaccine rollout leaves Western NSW Indigenous communities vulnerable to Delta

 Image: Nurse prepares Covid-19 swab at Walgett Hospital

-There are grave concerns about the circulation of Covid-19 in Western NSW, where Indigenous Australians account for two-thirds of new daily infections.
-The vaccination rate of Indigenous Australians in the region is among the lowest in the country, with only 8% of the Indigenous population fully inoculated at the beginning of this outbreak.
+There are serious concerns about the circulation of Covid-19 in Western NSW, where Indigenous Australians account for two-thirds of daily new infections.
+The vaccination rate of Indigenous Australians in the region is among the lowest in the country, with 8% of the Indigenous population fully inoculated at the beginning of the outbreak.
 Pop-up vaccination hubs have now opened in Walgett, Brewarinna, Bourke, and Dubbo to urgently address shortfalls in the Covid-19 vaccine rollout.
-Pfizer has been rediverted to clinics in Western NSW along with medical equipment and ADF troops to assist with shortages in medical supplies and staff.
+Pfizer vaccines have been diverted to clinics in Western NSW along with medical equipment and ADF troops to assist with shortages in medical supplies and staff.

 Download Audio